inteiros/InvestinderBackend/README.md

 Back-end application for InvesTinder!

-InvesTinder is an open-source application developed in JavaScript using ReactJS by João Gabriel Eler Mendes and Victor Lomba to compete in a Hackaton.
+InvesTinder is an application developed in JavaScript using ReactJS by João Gabriel Eler Mendes and Victor Lomba to compete in a Hackaton.

 This application lets investors connect easily with consultants or advisors, leting them match if they like each other's profile and then providing contact information.